core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Revised general rules on protecting CoAP options.

 * A forward-proxy consumes a request when the request URI identifies the proxy itself.

+* Consistency fix: a reverse-proxy can forward based on Uri-Host, Uri-Port or Uri-Path.

 * Generalized authorization checks as acceptability checks.